 As such, the issuance of POP LTIP Units in exchange for participation points does not affect the compensation amounts for the NEOs in the Summary Compensation Table or in the Grants of Plan-Based Awards Table.
 The exchange of the POP LTIP Units for participation points does not result in incremental fair value for accounting purposes and does not change the total compensation of the NEOs.
-As a result, the issuance of the POP LTIP Units in exchange for participation points does not change the participation points in the Summary Compensation Table or in the Grants of Plan-Based Awards Table.
+As a result, the issuance of the POP LTIP Units in exchange for participation points does not change the presentation of the value of the participation points in the Summary Compensation Table or in the Grants of Plan-Based Awards Table.
+The POP LTIP Units in the Summary Compensation Table or in the Grants of Plan-Based Awards Table.
 The POP LTIP Units are included in the Outstanding Equity Awards at Fiscal Year-End table at their threshold value at December 31, 2016.